Vermont Driver's License

 Step-by-Step Guide

 Follow these steps to get your Vermont driver's license.
-Steps may vary based on your age and residency status β always confirm with the official DMV.
+Steps may vary based on your age and residency status — always confirm with the official DMV.

-Apply for a Learner Permit
+Apply for a Learner's Permit at 15

-Pass the Driving Skills Test
+Pass the Skills (Drive) Test at 16

 Frequently Asked Questions